Here are some valuable home remedies for dogs and cats that can keep your pet’s tail wagging and save you an unnecessary trip to the vet.

 - Egg-crate foam and other creature comforts can bring relief to older and arthritic pets.
 Buy enough foam for two or three beds, cover the foam with washable covers (easy to make from old towels), and put them into the places your pet likes to sleep.

-- Bathe your dog in a mixture of 1-quart hydrogen peroxide, ¼-cup baking soda, and 1 teaspoon liquid soap.
-Work the solution into the fur (avoiding eyes) then rinse.
+- Bathe your dog in a mixture of 1 quart hydrogen peroxide, ¼ cup baking soda, and 1 teaspoon liquid soap.
+Work the solution into the fur (avoiding eyes), then rinse.

-- To rid the stench from your pet douse him with tomato juice, leaving it on for several minutes before rinsing it off.
+- To rid the stench from your pet, douse him with tomato juice, leaving it on for several minutes before rinsing it off.
 For a large dog, a single washing can require several cans of tomato juice.
-You may have to repeat the procedure, but the odor will eventually work itself out of your pet's coat.
+You may have to repeat the procedure, but the odor will eventually work itself out of your pet’s coat.

-Note: The Old Farmer's Almanac does not have professional vets on staff so please do not post questions about serious issues on this page.
-Contact a vet immediately if your pet develops more serious symptoms, such as trouble breathing, urinating, or moving, or if s/he shows signs of shaking or weakness, seizures, confusion, fever, vomiting (unless it's a hairball), swelling, deep wounds, bleeding in urine or poop, or other ailments that may indicate that the pet requires prompt attention.
+Note: The Old Farmer’s Almanac does not have professional vets on staff, so please do not inquire about serious pet health issues on this page.
+Contact a vet immediately if your pet develops serious symptoms, such as trouble breathing, urinating, or moving, or if s/he shows signs of shaking or weakness, seizures, confusion, fever, vomiting (unless it’s a hairball), swelling, deep wounds, bleeding in urine or poop, or other ailments that may indicate that the pet requires prompt attention.
 If your vet office is not open during an emergency, there are 24-hour veterinary hospitals that you can call for advice; check with your vet beforehand to get the number of one, or search online.
 If your financial resources are limited, your vet may be able to work with you to develop a payment plan.
 There are also other options for financial assistance, including pet insurance (for future ailments); for advice, consult a local animal shelter or local branch of an animal welfare association, such as The Humane Society.